-You may have started your career in the IT sector but a year later you have realized that your dream is to make delicious cupcakes.
+You may have started your career in the IT sector, but you have realized that your dream is to make delicious cupcakes a year later.
 Maybe you possess skills that are impossible to be used in your current job.
 Or you have started your career in the sales department or as a journalist, but you realize now your superpower is in managing people.

-According to latest HR research, every one of us makes up to 12 career changes in our lifetime, those can include a change in the position in the same company, nevertheless, the number is amazingly high.
+According to the latest HR research, every one of us makes up to 12 career changes in our lifetime; those can include a change in the position in the same company; nevertheless, the number is amazingly high.

-It is quite rare that a person will spend their entire career in one company or in one position, nowadays everything is changing so fast that we must react accordingly and in addition, we usually want more responsibility and challenge in our working life as we grow older.
+It is quite rare that a person will spend their entire career in one company or one position, nowadays everything is changing so fast that we must react accordingly.
+Also, we usually want more responsibility and challenge in our working life as we grow older.

 1. Plan Ahead – You Will Need Time

 Making a career change is not easy.
-You may have been to college or university and studies for years to land the job and progress your career.
+You may have been to college or university and studies for years to land a job and progress your career.
 You have built up knowledge and experience in a specific field in a specific industry.
 Your salary is a reflection of your knowledge and experience.
-So, changing your career can mean a reduction in salary or even a more junior role if you do not give yourself the time to plan the move.
+Changing your career can mean a reduction in salary or even a more junior role if you do not give yourself the time to plan the move.

 2. Find Out What Your Values and Principles Are?

-If your work is in aligned with your values, principles, and strengths you will stay with your role for a longer time and increase your overall satisfaction with life.
+If your work is aligned with your values, principles, and strengths, you will stay with your role for a longer time and increase your overall satisfaction with life.

 But how do you know what your values are?